garethbult/vdc-nebula/README.md

 Changes
 =======

-06 Dec 2013 - More loading fixes, we can now batch create and migrate 40 vm's 03 Dec 2013 - Lots of small changes to cope with launching lots of VM's
+08 Dec 2013 - Stabilised a little, running two machines live on this version 06 Dec 2013 - More loading fixes, we can now batch create and migrate 40 vm's 03 Dec 2013 - Lots of small changes to cope with launching lots of VM's
               at the same time - mostly to do with timeouts and locks